 Date Range

 Filter CX Insights data by date range (for example, Last 90 Days, Last 28 Days, Last 7 Days).
 The default is Today.
-Select a range and select Apply.
+Select a range, and select Apply after choosing the desired range.

 Channel and Direction